A Survey of Graph Neural Networks for Recommender Systems: Challenges, Methods, and Directions: Existing Methods

 In social recommendation, user representations are learned from two distinct perspectives, \textit{i.e.} social influence and user interactions.
 To combine the user representations from the above two perspectives, there are two strategies, 1) separately learn user representations from the social graph and user-item bipartite graph and 2) jointly learn user representations from the unified graph that consists of social graph and user-item bipartite graph.
 The methods with the first strategy, such as DiffNet~\cite{wu2019diffnet}, GraphRec~\cite{fan2019graphrec_social} and MHCN~\cite{yu2021MHCN_social}, first separately learn user representations from social graph and user-item graph, and then combines the representations with sum-pooling~\cite{wu2019diffnet,yu2021MHCN_social}, concatenation~\cite{fan2019graphrec_social}, MLP~\cite{mu2019GAT-NSR} or attention mechanism~\cite{kim2019HGP,liu2020HOSR,bai2020TGRec}.
 DiffNet++~\cite{wu2020diffnet++}, a typical method with the second strategy, first aggregates the information in the user-item sub-graph and social sub-graph with the GAT mechanism and then combines the representations with the designed multi-level attention network at each layer.
 Table \ref{tab:social} shows the differences among the above approaches for social recommendation.

 To sum up, the development of social recommendation with GNN can be summarized in Fig.~\ref{fig:social_map}.
-Early efforts in Social Recommendation only model the social network with GNN, such as DiffNet~\cite{wu2019diffnet}.
+Early efforts in social recommendation only model the social network with GNN, such as DiffNet~\cite{wu2019diffnet}.
 Then, the methods~\cite{fan2019graphrec_social,wu2019diffnet,wu2020diffnet++,wu2019dual_social,yu2021SEPT_social,yu2020ESRF,guo2020GNN-SoR,luo2020ASR,xu2020SR-HGNN,kim2019HGP,mu2019GAT-NSR,song2021DiffNetLG} that model both social network and user interactions with GNNs become the mainstream in GNN-based social recommendation.
 Moreover, some studies, such as MHCN~\cite{yu2021MHCN_social} and HOSR~\cite{liu2020HOSR}, attempt to enhance the recommendation by modeling the high-order relations in social networks more sufficiently.
 Also, there exist some works~\cite{zhang2021GBGCN,song2019DGRec,xu2019RecoGCN,bai2020TGRec,huang2021KCGN} that introduce additional information to further enhance the social recommendation.
+In short, the recent advances that can distinguish social relations with different strengths can always achieve better performance than early efforts roughly treating all social relations as the same.